vercel/swr-site/pages/docs/global-configuration.en-US.md

 ## Nesting Configurations

 `SWRConfig` merges the configuration from the parent context.
+It can receive either an object or a functional configuration.
+The functional one receives the parent configuration as argument and returns a new configuration that you can customize it yourself.

+### Object Configuration Example

 ```jsx
 import { SWRConfig, useSWRConfig } from 'swr'